When Ansible Builder installs collections into an execution environment, it also installs the dependencies listed by each collection on Galaxy.

 build -v3 option.

 How to verify collection-level metadata

-Running the introspect command described below is not part of a typical workflow for building and using execution environments.
+Running the introspect command described below is not a part of a typical workflow for building and using execution environments.

 Collection developers can verify that dependencies specified in the collection will be processed correctly by Ansible Builder.